frenetic-be/entree/README.md

 }
 ```

+#### Partial builts

-You can also create custom partial builts if you often use a specific configuration.
+You can also create custom partial builts for a given project if you often use a specific configuration.
 For example,

 ```json
 {